Educational Psychology, PhD

 - Lead professional development efforts for schools and districts

 - Work in state departments of education

 - Work in other education institutions such as the Educational Testing Service

 - Fall Admissions: March 1st

 Applicants must apply to the University of Northern Colorado Graduate School before the program area reviews the applicant’s request for admission.
 To apply, submit the following materials in a single packet along with the application fee.
 Failure to submit all required materials will delay the evaluation and screening of your application.

-- Submit Graduate Record Examination (GRE) General Test Scores (if GPA is lower than 3.0).
+- Submit Graduate Record Examination (GRE) General Test Scores.

 - Required Minimum: 140 Quantitative; 146 Verbal Reasoning; Combined score of at least 297; Analytic Writing 3.5

 - GPA of 3.5 (4.0 scale) in the last 60 semester hours of academic work.